Job Title: Senior Assistant Assembly Clerk

 c) Providing authoritative written and oral advice on complex or politically sensitive matters to elected representatives or senior managers;

-d) Developing and maintaining effective working relationships with key stakeholders such as senior managers, elected representatives, government departments, voluntary/ private organisations or media which support the delivery of objectives.
+d) Developing and maintaining effective working relationships with key stakeholders such as senior managers, elected representatives, departmental officials, and other external stakeholders, which support the delivery of objectives.

 Should shortlisting be required, the following shortlisting criteria will be applied: